Geoffrey de Neville (died 1225): Life

 In November 1217, Neville was part of the re-recognition of Magna Carta by the regent William Marshal, Earl of Pembroke.
 In March 1218, he was confirmed as the Sheriff of Yorkshire, remaining the governor of the royal castles of Scarborough and Pickering.
 In 1218 he was in Worcester when the Welsh prince Llywelyn ap Iorwerth signed a peace treaty with the regency council.
 In May 1218 he was reappointed seneschal of Gascony, Poitou and Périgord.
 In Gascony, he put down the rebellion of Hugh X of Lusignan and the Lusignan family, with Niort besieged in 1219.
 At the end of May 1219, he threatened the government that, in the face of insufficient support from England, he would rather go to the Holy See crusade instead of remaining in Gascony, and in September 1219 he again complained that he had insufficient funds and troops to defend Gascony.
 In October 1219 he gave William Gauler the administration of Gascony and returned to England, where he reached Dover on 1 November.
 As seneschal he had taken on debts, which the citizens of different cities of Gascony demanded in 1220.

-In England, the government commissioned him in 1220 to negotiate with Scotland the marriage of Princess Joan, a sister of King Henry III of England, with King Alexander II of Scotland.
+In England, the government commissioned Neville in 1220 to negotiate with Scotland the marriage of Princess Joan, a sister of King Henry III of England, with King Alexander II of Scotland.
 On 23 January 1221, the king summoned him to Northampton against the rebellious William de Forz, Earl of Albemarle, who had occupied Fotheringhay Castle.
 In 1222, he paid the king £100 to obtain guardianship for Alexander de Neville, presumably a second cousin of his and possessions in Lincolnshire, Yorkshire, and Cumberland.
 On 4 December 1222, he was instructed to verify compliance with the negotiated treaty between Hugh X of Lusignan in Gascony.
 In 1223, Lusignan complained to the English king of the then Seneschal of Gascony Savary de Mauléon and requested the reinstatement of Neville as Seneschal.
 The king sent Neville in August 1223 to negotiate with Hugh X of Lusignan in Gascony.
 In January 1224, Neville had returned to England after his negotiations with Lusignan had been unsuccessful.
 In May 1224 he was sent with a small force, including at least 15 knights of the royal household, as well as 2000 marks as reinforcement to the County of Poitou, reaching Poitou in June.
 Neville's small force was not enough to withstand the forces of King Louis VIII of France.
 Neville returned to England in 1224 after the loss of the County of Poitou.
 In February 1225, he testified the re-recognition of Magna Carta by King Henry III.